BlockchainCommons/Learning-FROST-from-the-Command-Line/01_3_FROST_vs_MuSig.md

-signature B, you can add them together to create a new signature AB that is the same size as A or B. This is particularly notable when multiple parties are signing multisigs or threshold signatures, where the signature will validate when enough people have signed it.
+signature B, you can add them together to create a new signature AB that is the same size as A or B. This is particularly notable when multiple parties are signing multisigs or threshold signatures, where the signature will verify when enough people have signed it.
 This creates some of the advantages that were mentioned in [§1.1](01_1_Introducing_FROST.md).